a-day-old-bagel/s2s/README.md

 ## adayoldbagel's fork

-This fork re-merges Madeorsk's feature additions with the original repo's latest updates.
+This fork merges Madeorsk's feature additions with the original repo's latest updates.
+A few extra features are also in the works, according to what I find useful for my own projects:
-It also adds a build option to skip runtime type hashing and validation, which shrinks the serialized stream.
+- Adds a build option to skip runtime type hashing and validation, which shrinks the serialized stream.
-These shrunken streams are currently not compatible with builds of s2s that do include the type hashing.
-Some other compression techniques are tentatively planned as well.
+- Some more involved compression techniques are tentatively planned as well.
-Incompatibilities in streams may later be solved with some sort of stream metadata header.
+- Incompatibilities in streams between build options and versions may later be solved with some sort of stream metadata header.
+- Handling of more diverse map data types is being attempted.

+All additions to this branch are highly experimental, not at all robust, and likely not fit for public consumption at this time.

 ## API